Home » Recipes » Egyptian Lentil Soup (Shorbet Ads)

 Unlike many beans that come canned, lentils are found in the dry goods section of the grocery store.
 Even though they are stored dry, they are the only type of bean that does not have to be soaked prior to cooking.

-Lentils are common in middle eastern cuisine, and are staples in countries like Morocco, Jordan, and Turkey.
+Lentils are common in Middle Eastern cuisine and are staples in countries like Morocco, Jordan, and Turkey.
 Interestingly enough, nowadays most lentils are grown in Canada.

 Different types of lentils